 Yoga is not a religion but embraces all religions as a path to self-realization and ultimate self-awareness.
 Recognizing that Humans are not having a spiritual experience but are Spirits having a Human experience, Yoga is the path to discovering, understanding, experiencing and realizing we are more than our physical body, and at the core of our existence we are just energy.
 Through the practice of yoga, regardless of your religious belief, you will begin to notice and become aware of our interconnectedness with all things, including each other, nature, the cosmos, and all things.

 For me, yoga is a way of seeing the world.
 Yoga is a way of life.
 Yoga helps me to take responsibility for my own suffering and discomfort in situations or ideas and helps me to open my perspective, or blockages, to consider other possibilities.
-In a more practical way, Yoga philosophy teaches you about healthy relationships with your self, your mind and therefore others.
+In a more practical way, yoga philosophy teaches you about healthy relationships with your self, your mind, and therefore others.
 Sounds too good to be true, doesn’t it?
-Well as a former business minded, scientific atheist who needed to see life on paper or in a proof in order to believe anything, I can vow for the real and lasting benefits of adding yoga to one’s life.
-Without it, I wouldn’t be who I am today, where I am today or in love with the man I married.
+Well as a former business minded, scientific, atheist who needed to see life in a proof or explained by science in order to believe anything, I can vow for the real and lasting benefits of adding yoga to one’s life.
+Without it, I wouldn’t be who I am today, where I am today, or as healthy as I am.

-Stay tuned.
 Yoga and Ayurveda, its sister-science of holistic health practices, are such wide and vast topics.
 I will continue to post more about the philosophy, practices and how to’s.
-Yoga, is after all, the backbone of Breathe.
+Yoga, is, after all, the backbone of Breathe.
 Connect.
 Be.